void-linux/void-docs/src/installation/guides/chroot-install.md

 ## Installation

 Now, it's time to install the base system!
-If you'd like to perform an installation of an architecture different to the one you are running on right now, you must export the `XBPS_ARCH` environment variable accordingy, for example if you booted via *glibc* media and want to install a *musl-libc* system or vice-versa.
+If you'd like to perform an installation of an architecture different to the one you are running on the live media, you must export the `XBPS_ARCH` environment variable accordingy, for example if you booted via *glibc* media and want to install a *musl-libc* system or vice-versa.
+If you're unsure if you booted from *glibc* or *musl-libc*-based live media, it's better to be explicit and export the `XBPS_ARCH` variable anyways.

 To install a *musl-libc* system: